tobami/littlechef/README.md

 * `fix -v`: Shows the version number
 * `fix -l`: Show a list of all available orders
 * `fix node:MYNODE recipe:MYRECIPE`: Cook a recipe on a particular node by giving its hostname or IP.
 "Subrecipes" like `nginx::source` are supported.
 Note that the first time this is run for a node, a configuration file will be created at `nodes/myhostname.json`.
 You can then edit this file to override recipe attributes, for example.
-Further runs of this command will not overwrite this configuration file
+Further runs of this command will not overwrite this configuration file.
+Nodes with the attribute
+`dummy` set to `true` will *not* be configured
 * `fix node:MYNODE role:MYROLE`: The same as above but role-based
 * `fix node:MYNODE1,MYNODE2`: Configures several pre-configured nodes, in order
 * `fix node:all`: It will apply all roles, recipes and attributes defined for each and every node in `nodes/`